4pplet/waffling60/README.md

 ## MX Hot Swap ANSI
 ![alt text](./readme-images/waffling60-MXHS-ANSI_Rev_E1.jpg "PCB View - Rev E")

+## Deviations on NMB version due to switch footprint/constraints:
+- Different x-axis JST position, further from the PCB center.
+- No Rotary encoder on PCB
+- No 6U support
+- Different encoder header position for off PCB encoder
+- Different JTAG tagconnect position

 ## Instructions for manufacturing.
 All PCBs except for the SE-version ("Bolaris") can be assembled for use with a bakeneko-style case.
 Simply remove the USB-port from the BOM or de-select it/tell the manu not to assemble it.
 The process will vary depending on what manufacturer is used.

 ## For ordering: